bemasher/bemasher.net/content/projects/trip-logger/intro.md

 # GPS

-The vehicle doesn't know where it is in space and time, and GPS is a relatively easy way to get this data.
+The vehicle doesn't know when or where it is, and GPS is a relatively easy way to get this data.

-The Pi doesn't have a real-time clock, so when it first boots, it's not oriented to time.
+The Pi doesn't have a real-time clock, so when it first boots without a network connection, it's not oriented to time.
 GPS is effectively a collection of very accurate clocks, so that problem is solved.

 There are a few benefits to the device always having power: GPS time to first fix from cold boot is around 30 seconds, but if the GPS always has power and is instead put to sleep, TTFF is around 1 second, so the Pi has current time sooner.